joel-karr/dontthinkwhenyoucode/Task_Templates.md

-# Be Predictable with Task Templates
+# Be Predictable with Task Templates {#sec-be-predictable-with-task-templates}

 Filename: Task_Templates.md